Lavaeolous/PF1-StatBlock-Converter-Module/README.md

 # Change Log

+2020_06_14:
+*  Fixed empty "New Attacks"
+*  Fixed Parsing of Monsters with "-" Abilities
+*  Fixed Parsing of CR 1/6 Monsters

 2020_06_13:
 *  Bug-Fixing for Multiclassed Characters and "Knowledge (any X)" Skills
 *  Build a module out of the [SBC Web-Version](https://github.com/Lavaeolous/Foundry-PF1-StatBlock-Converter)